mabujo/googleCard-Wordpress/readme.txt

 1. googleCards widget in the sidebar

 == Changelog ==
+= 0.3.1 =
+* Some css fixes for people with big names and small sidebars.

 = 0.3 =
 * Fix for lowercase names in wordpress plugin directory